-AMK Microfinance Plc originated from the micro-credit & savings program of Irish NGO Concern Worldwide, originally established in the early 1990s.
+AMK Microfinance Institution PLC (AMK MFI) originated from the micro-credit & savings program of Irish NGO Concern Worldwide, originally established in the early 1990s.
 In 2002, Concern Worldwide decided to create a separate microfinance institution under the name Angkor Microheranhvatho Kampuchea (AMK) which subsequently became known and re-registered as “AMK Microfinance Institution Plc”.
 This move in 2002 was in line with the changes to Cambodian regulations in microfinance, as well as developments in the microfinance market.

 In July 2003, AMK began operating independently of Concern and subsequently received its microfinance license from the National Bank of Cambodia in 2004 to offer microfinance services across Cambodia.